gyselax/gyselalibxx/src/geometryRTheta/advection/README.md

 * If the advection field is given along the logical domain axes, then we need to compute the advection field along the physical domain axes to advect in the physical domain.

-**In the guiding-center case**, the advection field is computed from the electric field,
+**In the guiding-centre case**, the advection field is computed from the electric field,
 ```math
 A = - E \wedge e_z = -\nabla \phi \wedge e_z.
 ```